foundinblank/study1adults/08gist.md

 AoA effects for Reversed Stories on Gist!
 =========================================

 The coefficients are log odds.
 HearingNovice and Direction are significant main effects.
 I converted them to probability by hand (odds = exp(coef), then probability = odds / 1+odds).
-From (Sebastian's blog)\[<https://sebastiansauer.github.io/convert_logit2prob/>\].
-(And a good SO post here.)\[<https://stackoverflow.com/questions/41384075/r-calculate-and-interpret-odds-ratio-in-logistic-regression>\] The intercept is around 1, so the probability of getting it right as a DeafNative is 100%.
+From [Sebastian's blog](https://sebastiansauer.github.io/convert_logit2prob/).
+[And a good SO post here.](https://stackoverflow.com/questions/41384075/r-calculate-and-interpret-odds-ratio-in-logistic-regression) The intercept is around 1, so the probability of getting it right as a DeafNative is 100%.
 (If I'm interpreting this right).
 Adding up the coefficients:

 What about reversed stories only?
 Doing it again here.